0cjs/hilbert-ps-proofchecker/doc/explainer.md

 Explainer for this Repo
 =======================

+Note: if you have already read an earlier version of this file, you may find it more convenient to look at the changes since that version using Git log, which should produce fairly clear results that you can follow forward.
+The command you want is the following, substituting the commit ID or ref of
+interest:

+    git log 9fef604^.. --reverse --patch doc/explainer.md

+Note that the commits _after_ the one you specify will be shown; to show the commit/ref you specify as well, use a `^` after it to start with its parent.

+### Introduction

 Since the code and documentation here is intended to be read by people unfamiliar with my (cjs's) development style, in both the code and documentation (and particularly this document) I eschew my usual concision